Four Ways to Make Nights at Home More Exciting (and What Dish or Drink to Pair With Them)

 When you're confined to the same four walls for most of the day, you can spend an awful lot of time sitting down.
 Rather than spending another evening working on that imprint in the couch, get on your feet and turn your lounge room into a makeshift d-floor.
 Sure, the feeling of being out at a club surrounded by all your mates is pretty hard to replicate, but there are some positives — for starters, nobody can judge you for your terrible moves.

 Have a crack at creating your own playlist or, if you want to leave it to the professionals, check out one of the virtual club nights that are happening online.
 For a dose of nostalgia, tune into Hot Dub Time Machine's biweekly parties, which cover six decades of musical bangers, from mid-50s rock 'n' roll to the latest dance hits.
 And, if you've been a regular attendee of gay club night Poof Doof, you'll be pleased to hear it's now jumped online, too, with a weekly live-stream.
 See also: Room 2 Radio's Friday night streams and Club Quarantine's nightly offering.

 For a night of throwing shapes, you'll want to prep with something filling but not too heavy.
-Vegetarian joint Sister of Soul is a worthy contender with a selection of hearty delivery dinners that are loaded with veggies and grains — like a bibimbap nutrition bowl loaded with marinated tofu, shiitake mushrooms, seaweed salad and brown rice.
-Pair your dinner with one of the epic 1.5-litre bagnums of espresso martini from Footscray bar Mr West to get the party started.
+Middle Eastern eatery Naim is a good place to turn with a selection of hearty delivery dinners loaded with veggies and grains — like a falafel wrap or a hummus platter with lamb kawarma, garnishes and flatbread.
+Pair your dinner with a premixed double martini from West End bar Covent Garden.

 LEARN A NEW PARTY TRICK